 The love you feel doesn’t end with the death of your loved one.
 The boundaries of life and death don’t affect your feelings of love.
 It isn’t a switch that can be turned off, just like that.

 Numerous grief models follow a timeline.
-All models of the grieving process conclude with “acceptance” of the death.
+All models of the grief process conclude with “acceptance” of the death.

 Anyone who has suffered grief knows it doesn’t end just because you have accepted the outcome.
 We all wish it could be that easy.
 But, grief is work.
 Working through it is a must.

 Grief is like a maze, full of twists and turns, and hard to find the end.
 You will run into dead ends, turn a corner, make some headway, and then hit another dead end.

 Keep pushing forward; you will eventually make your way out of the maze.
 Life will be enjoyable again.
 All of this is normal, and you are not alone.
 Grief takes time to solve, so take time to grieve.
 And remember, you will almost certainly feel at least a twinge of it for the rest of your life.

 Two more quick caveats and we’ll start the timeline.

 Being familiar with a grief model and its timeline can be a comfort to you.
 Knowing that everyone has gone through grief and has suffered what you are going through helps make it feel more normal.